adgoudz/dotfiles/README.md

 ```

 Stow is powerful enough to work with existing directories in the target directory (e.g.,
-`.config`) and it even manages symlinks that overlap with other package directories.
+`.config`) and even manages symlinks that overlap with other package directories.
-This concept is referred to as tree folding, which is explained further in the
+This concept is referred to as tree folding, which you can read about in the
 [documentation][stow-tree-folding].

-Stow can create symlinks in any target directory by using the `-t` option, including
+Stow can create symlinks in any target directory using the `-t` option, including
 grandparent or sibling directories.
 This gives us the flexibility to locate our dotfiles
 directory somewhere else in the file system, including directories within other stow
 directories (more on this below).